Macy's 4th of July Fireworks Show: Where to Watch and What You Need to Know

 This year’s show will top previous renditions, Macy's said, adding that the show is going “bigger than ever before.”

-Macy’s confirmed their celebrity lineup on Tuesday, and musical director Ray Chew will lead the orchestra through patriotic standards and of-the-moment pop sounds.
+Macy’s confirmed its celebrity lineup on Tuesday.
+Musical director Ray Chew will lead the orchestra through patriotic standards and of-the-moment pop sounds.
 The United States Army Field Band & Soldiers’ Chorus and the Young People’s Chorus of New York City are also performing.

 Fireworks will light up the sky around 9:25 p.m. with more than 48,000 shells and 14 effects being launched from five barges positioned on the East River.